pythonanywhere/pythonanywhere_task_helpers/helpers/start_python.md

 Up here you will see instructions that will walk you through the basic use of PythonAnywhere and some very basic Python programming to get you started.

+You can go forward and back through the steps using the arrow buttons below, and you can finish at any time by clicking the cross in the top right.
+If after closing this helper, you want to go through it again
+--- or try another one -- go to the **Help** page, by following the link above and to the right.

 Click the right arrow when you're ready.

 ----